Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Machine Learning
-- Micrometric
+- Computer Simulation
-- Causal Inference
+- Spatial Econometrics
-- Spatial Metrology
+- Randomized Controlled Trial

 # Education to show in About widget
 education: